chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/rebellion.md

 ## How it works

 Players can cheer 200 or more bits to start a rebellion.
-When a rebellion is started will a circle appear around the marble of the player who started it.
+When a rebellion is started, a circle will appear around the marble of the player who started it.
 This circle will have certain effects on tiles and other mechanics tied to the multiplier value displayed.
 See the [Effects section](#effects) for details.

-The default multiplier starts at 2, but increases by one with every addition 100 bits added.
-In addition is the duration of the rebellion also increased.
+The default multiplier starts at 2, but increases by 1 with every 100 bits added.
+In addition, the duration of the rebellion is also increased.
-The duration is 1 Minute per 100 Bits spent.
+The duration is 1 minute per 100 bits spent.

 ## Effects